maashaw/workr/README.md

 Port 2222 is specified in the docker-compose that the init script writes out; you can change it if you need to use a different port.
 Why can't it just be regualar port 22, like we did to set the worker up?
 Because R is running in a docker container, so we need to connect to the docker container, not the worker which is hosting the docker container.

 ### Containers
 I've specified rocker/geospatial:4.4.2 in the init script.
 If you need a different image, clone this repo and modify the init script.
-If you need to install additional packages, you can specify a list in as R.pkgs
+If you need to install additional packages, you can specify a list in R.pkgs (see information above about the parameters).

+### Other FAQs
+- Why can't you set up the container once, before you clone it?
+  -  ~~Because I didn't think of that at the time~~
+  - For flexibility, so it's generic and you can use whatever container you want.
+  - You could even completely repurpose this script to e.g. set up a cluter of jellyfin servers or something.
+  - Why not clone this repo and show me your cool ideas?
+-  Why don't you use Hashicorp Vault / Docker Secrets / this neat auth solution
+  - I wrote this in a couple hours to solve a problem I don't expect to have very often
+  - Why not send me a pull request?

 ### Example Values
 The example values above, including network addresses, credentials, etc are all made up.
 They won't work off the shelf, but they're easy to tailor to your environment.